aspeez/InvestmentEngine/COLUMN_REFERENCE.md

 **Values:** Positive decimal, e.g. `142.50`.
 Can be `None` if the ticker is not found by Finviz.

-**Investment context:** Price alone is not meaningful — always evaluate relative to Buy Zone, Target Price, and Graham Number.
+**Investment context:** Price alone is not meaningful — always evaluate relative to Buy Zone and Target Price.
 A low price does not make a stock cheap; a high price does not make it expensive.

 ---